Why Do I Feel Like the Outsider in My Family?

 someone who did not belong

 Without realizing it, a descendant may carry similar feelings of isolation or exclusion.
-This does not mean they are literally reliving another person's life.
-Rather, the family system may be drawing attention to someone whose story has not been fully acknowledged.
+This does not mean they are literally reliving another person's life. story has not been fully acknowledged within the family.

 Family Secrets and Exclusion